 Lantra is the awarding body of Traffic Management Sector Scheme 12D for Installing, Maintaining and Removing Temporary Traffic Management on Rural and Urban Roads.

-The Construction Skills Register is a register of construction workers who have completed training.
-The aims of the CSR registration scheme are to raise standards of health and safety and provide recognition of skills, experience and qualifications attained.
+The Construction Skills Register (CSR) is a register of construction workers who have completed the industry approved CSR health and safety training course and assessment.